-- 1. Be in accordance with a comprehensive masterplan and design code as agreed by the local planning authority; - 2.
-Deliver around 480 homes, providing a range of dwelling types and sizes to deliver inclusive neighbourhoods and meet local needs, including the delivery of high-quality family housing; - 3.
-Provide for affordable homes in line with local planning policy requirements; - 4.
-Provide for appropriate access points to and from the site in liaison with the local highway authority, linking to a new internal spine road that will connect the site to the Broadbent Moss allocation to the south, and be delivered as part of the comprehensive development of both sites;
+- Be in accordance with a comprehensive masterplan and design code as agreed by the local planning authority.
+This will include the need for an infrastructure phasing and delivery strategy in accordance with policy JP-D1; - Deliver around 480 homes, providing a range of dwelling types and sizes to deliver inclusive neighbourhoods and meet local needs, including the delivery of high-quality family housing and affordable homes in accordance with relevant local plan requirements; - Provide for affordable homes in line with local planning policy requirements;

-- 5. Safeguard a route from the proposed spine road through the northern part of the site, as part of any development, to offer the potential to link the site to Shaw Town Centre and further improve connectivity to the local area and beyond; - 6.
+- 4. Provide for appropriate access points to and from the site in liaison with the local highway authority, The main point of access will be from Oldham Road (directly into the allocation) linking to a new internal spine road that will connect the site to the Broadbent Moss allocation to the south, and be delivered as part of the comprehensive development of both sites; - Safeguard a an accessible route for walking and cycling connections from the proposed spine road through the northern part of the site, as part of any development, to offer the potential to link the site to Shaw Town Centre and further improve connectivity to the local area and beyond; - 6.
 Take account of and deliver any other highway improvements, that may be needed to minimise the impact of associated traffic on the local highway network and improve accessibility to the surrounding area, including off-site highway improvements, high-quality walking and cycling infrastructure and public transport facilities; - 7.
-Contribute to the delivery of the new Metrolink stop and new park and ride facility as part of the neighbouring Broadbent Moss allocation, which in part will help to serve and improve the accessibility and connectivity of both allocations; - 8.
-Enhance pedestrian and cycling links to and from the site to the Shaw Metrolink stop, the new Metrolink stop proposed as part of the Broadbent Moss strategic allocation, the bus network and surrounding area, to encourage sustainable modes of travel and maximise the sites accessibility, developing on the existing recreation routes and public rights of way network.
-This should be delivered as part of a multi-functional green infrastructure network (incorporating the retention and enhancement of existing public rights of way), with high-quality landscaping within the site and around the main development areas, to minimise the visual impact on the wider landscape, mitigate its environmental impacts, enhance linkages with the neighbouring communities and countryside and provide opportunities for leisure and recreation; - Have regard to the recommendations of the Greater Manchester Landscape Character and Sensitivity Assessment for the Pennines Foothills South / West Pennines; - Have regard to the findings of the Stage 2 Greater Manchester Green Belt Study, including mitigation measures to mitigate harm to the Green Belt;
+Contribute Provide a proportionate and evidence-based contribution to the delivery of the new Metrolink stop and new park and ride facility as part of the neighbouring Broadbent Moss allocation, which in part will help to serve and improve the accessibility and connectivity of both allocations; - 8.
+Enhance pedestrian and cycling links to and from the site to the Shaw Metrolink stop, the new Metrolink stop proposed as part of the Broadbent Moss strategic allocation, the bus network and surrounding area, as part of the multi-functional green-infrastructure network to encourage sustainable modes of travel and maximise the sites accessibility, developing on the existing recreation routes and public rights of way network.
+This should be delivered as part of a multifunctional green infrastructure network (incorporating the retention and enhancement of existing public rights of way), with high-quality landscaping within the site and around the main development areas, to minimise the visual impact on the wider landscape, mitigate its environmental impacts, enhance linkages with the neighbouring communities and countryside and provide opportunities for leisure and recreation;